FORD AUSSIE HOOPS

 – New teams are created each week, giving players the opportunity to play with a wide range of teammates and styles

-We are transitioning our existing U12 competition on a Saturday morning into a Coach-Led Academy for the All Star age group (10-12).
+We have transitioned our U12 competition into a Coach-Led Academy for the All Star age group (10-12).
+Each All-Star Academy session will consist of:

-Building on our ‘Hoops Hub’ sessions that were introduced in Term 2, all teams will begin with a structured training block led by a qualified coach.
+All teams will begin with a structured training block led by a qualified coach.
 These sessions focus on reinforcing key individual and team skills: ball-handling under pressure, passing and moving, defense, offensive spacing, rebounding, and basic team strategy.

 Coach-Supervised Games (30 minutes):